 So, how should you pour wine?
 Let’s create a simulation and find out.

 To create the simulation, I first needed to build a geometry that matched my favorite wine glass and bottle.
 This wasn’t too hard as I have access to both — and calipers — at home.

 An Ansys Fluent simulation that was post-processed using Ansys EnSight and Ansys Speos Live Preview

 With the geometry set, I imported it into Ansys Fluent.
 Using the streamlined multiphase setup, I input the properties and initial conditions for the wine and air in the bottle.
 I then used the algebraic interfacial area density (AIAD) model to simulate the flow of the two phases and how they interact at the interface.
-To learn about these processes in detail, check out this information on multiphase flow.

 I could have also combined the AIAD model with a population balance model.
 If I were to do that, the simulation would be able to keep track of the size and distributions of all the air bubbles.

 I then post-processed the simulation using Ansys EnSight and Ansys Speos Live Preview (keep your eyes open for a future workflow).
 From the post-processed video, it was clear that the air and wine didn’t mix that much when poured from the bottle.

 Therefore, if you are drinking a wine that benefits from aeration you might want to use a decanter or a special bottle attachment that increases the surface area of the wine exposed to the air.
 For wines that require no aeration, you can just pour those straight from the bottle to the glass.

 So, how can this wine bottle simulation apply to the real world?

 An AIAD example case shows air and water flowing in a u-shape bend.